fansi-sifan/fansi-sifan.github.io/content/post/2020-02-08-how-rstudio-conf-2020-has-changed-my-r-programming-life.md

 > ##  `ggplot2` is great, but let me copy the plots to Excel so that I can customize my plot title/legend/caption text…

 There's [`ggtext`](https://wilkelab.org/ggtext/)!
 It allows you to customize text font and color in ggplots using html syntex.
-Here's an example:
+Here's an example from the author:

 ![ggtext example](https://wilkelab.org/ggtext/reference/figures/README-unnamed-chunk-4-1.png)